 Most wives are skeptical until they see you change.
 The work doesn't ask her to believe — it asks you to act.
 Her trust returns through what you do, not what you say you'll do.
 The first thing she's looking for isn't apology.
 It's evidence.

 Most men who book have tried therapy, books, retreats, apps, podcasts.
 They got insight without structure.
 This is the structure.
-You'll see why nothing else stuck inside the first session — and you'll leave with one move to run this week.
-If that move doesn't shift something, we don't keep going.
+The first session names why nothing else has stuck and gives you one structured move to run this week.
+If after the first session we don't see a fit, either of us can end the engagement before the full container begins.

 One discovery call.
 No pressure.
 We look at where you are, what's happening, and whether working together is the right fit.